data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

   They can be very specific about which nodes to include or exclude.
-* CSS selectors: These serve a similar function to XPath, in selecting parts of an HTML document, but were designed for web development (for applying styles such as colour to parts of a document) and so are more commonly known, but also limited in what they can express relative to XPath.
-Every CSS selector can be translated into an equivalent XPath expression.
+* CSS selectors: These serve a similar function to XPath, in selecting parts of an HTML document, but were designed for web development (for applying styles such as colour to parts of a document).
+As such, they are more popular, but are limited in what they can express relative to XPath.
+Every CSS selector can be translated into an equivalent XPath expression, but not vice-versa.

 We focus on CSS selectors for their simplicity, although a parallel [lesson covering XPath]({{page.root}}/xpath) is available.